iningwei/UnityCCAction/README.md

 UnityCCTween is inspired by CocosCreator's action system which is really easy use and powerfull.

-``Note:This project old name is UnityCCAction,for action system in Unity3D is always means models or bones pose action then it was renamed with UnityCCTween.``
+``Note:This project old name is UnityCCAction.For action system in Unity3D is always means models or bones pose action,then it was renamed with UnityCCTween.``

 ## Usage
 ``This project is made by unity-2018.3.0f2.``